 This is the weight of an empty standard vehicle with all of its fluids (oils, coolants) but with only 10 litres of fuel in the tank.
 We assume 10 litres was chosen as an industry standard to allow otherwise empty vehicles to be driven to and from a weighbridge.

 This is the same as Tare Mass, but with a full tank of fuel and without any accessories fitted (bull bars, tow bars, roof racks etc).
 Think of it as your standard vehicle literally parked at the kerb and ready for you to get in and drive away.

 This is the maximum your vehicle can weigh when fully loaded as specified by the manufacturer.
 You will usually find this GVM figure on the vehicle's weight placard (generally found in the driver's door opening) or in the owner's manual.
-So GVM is the Kerb Mass plus driver, passengers, luggage, pet dog, esky, tool kit and whatever else you're taking with you.
-And if you're towing something, GVM also includes the Tow Ball Download.
+So GVM is the Kerb Mass plus all accessories (bull bars, roof racks, winches etc) and payload (see below).
+And if you're towing something, GVM includes the Tow Ball Download.